 SC Picture Project | Beaufort County | McLeod Farmstead

 W.H.
-McLeod strategically located his business along the railroad as well as the Whale Branch, allowing his produce to be shipped by train, boat, and eventually by trucks.
+McLeod strategically located his headquarters along the railroad as well as the Whale Branch River, allowing his produce to be shipped by train, boat, and eventually by trucks.
 He called his business Seabrook Farms and built the grand home seen above in 1905.
 The home’s two-story porch wraps around the side of the house, which boasts a bay window.
 Today the house serves as a residence for the current owners of the farm, now called Rest Park.
 The owners are descendants of W.H.
 McLeod.

-The above structure with the boarded windows is known as the Keyserling Store.
+The above structure with boarded windows is known as the Keyserling Store.
 The store was built around 1880 and stands on land once owned by the Keyserling family.
 When the McLeods bought the tract in 1921, they retained the building, as it faced the railroad.
 During the Keyserlings’ ownership of the building, the circa-1900 addition on the left served as a post office.
 Though the McLeods had built their own general store shortly after the now-demolished railroad depot was erected around 1875, they kept the Keyserling store, which served as a social spot for farm workers during the evening hours.
 The storage barn pictured below was also original to the Keyserlings.
 It was built around 1890 and was conveyed to the McLeods in 1921.

 Other buildings, both new and historic, grace the grounds of this working farm, including the old McLeod barn, seen below.
 The barn, built around 1885, is one of the largest structures on the property.
 The McLeods also reused existing buildings; the packing shed (not pictured) was built around 1870 and moved from a defunct phosphate mine to Seabrook Farms in 1893.
 (Phosphate mining was a post-Civil War industry that many former planters hoped would replace rice.
 It was unsuccessful for the most part.)
 An ice house was added to the packing shed in 1950.